-Post year-end events that provide additional information about the Group's situation at the reporting date (adjusting events) are reflected in the financial statements, if any.
+Post year-end events that provide additional information about the Group's situation at the reporting date (adjusting events) are reflected in the consolidated financial statements.
 Post year-end events that are not adjusting events are disclosed in the notes to consolidated financial statements when material.